Miriam Defensor Santiago: 1992 presidential campaign

 Defensor Santiago's candidacy for President of the Philippines was confirmed on February 19, 1990.
 She ran under the People's Reform Party (PRP) with a senatorial ticket of 16 candidates during the 1992 presidential campaign; Ramon Magsaysay Jr. was her running mate.
 Due to a lack of funding, she called on university students to campaign house-to-house for her.
 She had a large fanbase during her campaigns and rallies.
 While campaigning on April 28, 1991, she was injured in a car crash, which she claimed was an assassination attempt.
 According to Cynthia Balana of Philippine Daily Inquirer, she was stationed at the V. Luna General Hospital.
 She eventually went to the Metropolitan Hospital College of Nursing.
 At the hospital, a Catholic priest administered the last rites of the dying.
 Two months later, she recovered and continued campaigning.
 When she continued campaigning, numerous presidential surveys including ones from the Social Weather Stations and the University of Santo Tomas predicted her as the winner.
 Since Defensor Santiago did not have funding, her youth supporters served as poll watchers in precincts.
 During the first televised presidential debates in the election, she won the award of "Best Debater".

 Defensor Santiago was leading the canvassing of votes for the first five days.
 Following a string of power outages, the tabulation concluded, and Ramos was declared president-elect with a vote count of 5,342,521, 23.6 percent of the votes.
 Defensor Santiago, on the other hand, gained a smaller 4,468,173 votes, 19.7 percent of the votes.
 According to the Senate of the Philippines, 100 candidates from the PRP won; in Western Visayas, her home region, she won 98 percent of the votes.
-Defensor Santiago filed a protest before the Supreme Court as electoral tribunal, citing the power outages during the counting of votes as evidence of massive fraud.
+Defensor Santiago filed a protest before the Supreme Court as an electoral tribunal, citing power outages during the counting of votes as evidence of massive fraud.
 Her election protest was eventually dismissed on a technicality.
 Public outrage over the presidential results prompted Newsweek to feature her and her rival on the cover with the question: "Was the Election Fair?"
 In another cover story, Philippines Free Press magazine asked: "Who's the Real President?".
 The quote, "Miriam won in the elections but lost in the counting" became popularized due to her loss.